The 2026 competition is now OPEN.

 Before law school, Judge Baker Motley worked for the NAACP Legal Defense and Educational Fund where she continued her work as a staff attorney after law school and served with the organization for more than twenty years.
 As an attorney, Judge Baker Motley argued 12 landmark civil rights cases before the United States Supreme Court, winning nine.
 She was a law clerk to the Honorable Thurgood Marshall, Associate United States Supreme Court Justice, during Brown v.
 Board of Education and was nominated by President Lyndon B. Johnson to the role of United States District Judge for the United States District Court for the Southern District of New York on January 26, 1966.
 Despite fierce opposition based, in part, on her record of championing civil rights, including allegations she was a communist, Judge Baker Motley received her commission to the United States District Court for the Southern District of New York on August 30, 1966.
 Judge Baker Motley was elevated to Chief Judge in 1982 where she presided until 1986 before assuming Senior Status.

-1. ELIGIBILITY AND STRUCTURE
+1. ELIGIBILITY

 2. SUBJECT MATTER AND LENGTH OF SUBMISSIONS